You’ve done the same thing every year for Mother’s Day but that was before YOU were a mum as well.

 1. Include your mum and/or mother-in-law in your own plans

 Invite them to brunch or plan a day out together.
 They would probably love the chance to spend a day with the grandkids.
-Plus, with an extra pair of hands to help with the little ones your day won’t be so stressful.
+Plus, with an extra pair of hands to help with the little ones, your day won’t be so stressful.

-2. Have your partner spend time with his own mum alone
+2. Have your partner spend time with their own mum alone

 Even if you love your mother-in-law to bits, it won’t hurt to let your partner take the kids to visit her while you stay at home and enjoy a well-earned Mother’s Day rest.
 She’s a mum too, she’ll understand.
 She might even like some special time with her ‘baby’.

 3. Celebrate your Mother’s Day in the morning, visit your mum in the afternoon